 3. If traveling with children, get a child travel consent.
-If a child under 18 is traveling with only one parent, written permission from the other parent is needed.
-More information here.
+If a child under 18 is traveling with only one parent, written permission from the other parent will be needed.

 4. Print a copy of your travel insurance.
-If you don’t have one, it’s highly recommended to get one, as it’s usually really cheap and protects against medical costs, theft, flight delays and more.
+If you don’t have one, I highly recommend that you get one, as it’s usually really cheap and protects against medical costs, theft, flight delays, and more.

 6. Print out a copy of your boarding pass.
 It will work as a backup if your phone battery dies.

-7. Don’t forget other documents: train, bus, ferry or plane tickets, hotel reservations, tickets for attractions and museums, a piece of paper with emergency contacts, guides and maps, local tourist cards.
+7. Don’t forget other documents: Train, bus, ferry, or plane tickets, hotel reservations, tickets for attractions and museums, a piece of paper with emergency contacts, guides and maps, and local tourist cards.

 9. Bring dual-voltage chargers for all of your devices.
 If you’re located in America and traveling to Europe, make sure that all of your chargers are dual-voltage.
-That’s because the USA uses 110v electricity, but Europe 220v.
+That’s because the USA uses 110v electricity, but Europe uses 220v.
 If you don’t have an adequate charger, you will ruin your device.
-You should be looking for something like this written on the back of your charger: “100v-240v”.
+Something like this will be written on your charger: “100v-240v.”

 10. Never pack electronics in your checked luggage.
 Use your hand luggage or carry-on instead.
 Otherwise, they might get stolen or damaged, and airlines usually don’t reimburse for valuables, such as electronics.